 - 3-6: The unadjusted pass rate for the 2022-2023 Math SOL will improve from 54% to 70%.

 - Strategy 1: Students will deepen their math understanding by sharing and comparing strategies when engaging in whole and small group conversations.
 (Shift 4)

 - Strategy 2: Teachers will look for students thinking to determine understanding.
 (Shift 8)

 - Strategy 3: Teachers will partner with families to share evidenced based math practices that can support math learning at home and school.

 ESSER III Wellness Strategies

-- Strategy 2: The student success team will provide targeted social and emotional support to students who fall within Tier II and Tier III
+- Strategy 3: The MTSS behavior/wellness team will provide targeted social and emotional support to students that fall within Tier II and Tier III.

 For questions about our School Innovation and Improvement Plan, please contact Ms. Richman!